Connect with us

 • Leased equipment – leased equipment and tools.

-Coverage of this nature include equipment stolen from a construction site as well as those damaged in a fire or natural disaster at a jobsite.
+Coverage of this nature includes equipment stolen from a construction site as well as those damaged in a fire or natural disaster at a job site.

 7. Professional liability insurance